DethAriel/ng-recaptcha/CONTRIBUTING.md

 After you did that, follow the below process:

 - Pushed the latest changes to upstream: `git push`
+  - use `feat(package): add Angular X support` for commit messages that upgrade Angular version
 - Ensure that the build succeeds
 - To start with, make sure all the dependencies are up-to-date: `yarn && yarn clean`
 - Then you need to prepare a release.